-If a local mass or TM disc position and soft tissue joint derangement problems are best assessed using MRI.
-If teeth require appreciation with hard tissue TMJ imaging- then discussion with the radiology dept. will help.
+If a local mass or TMJ disc position and soft tissue joint derangement problems are best assessed using MRI.
+If teeth require appreciation with hard tissue TMJ imaging- then discussion with the Radiology Department will help.
 The usefulness of conventional 'open and closed' sectional panoramic radiography of condyles, (with relatively large coverage of the radiosensitive parotid glands), and other historical conventional views, are now questionable given recent advances in imaging.
-If in doubt about image justification pls liaise with the Cons DMF Radiologist.
+If in doubt about image justification, please liaise with the Consultant DMF Radiologist.